 The beauty retail brand Sephora uncovered actionable insights through consumer conversations.
 Managers noticed that more and more shoppers were searching on their phones while in stores.
 At first this seemed like a threat; they assumed these consumers were comparing prices.
 But, shoppers said they were looking for product reviews or trying to remember which lipstick shade they bought last time.
 Eureka!
 As a result of the insight, Sephora created new app functions to make sure it was useful for consumers in these moments.

-For more insights and ideas on how to be there and be useful to consumers in the Moments that Matter, check out "How Brands Can Serve Consumers in Moments that Matter Through Mobile."
+For more insights and ideas on how to be there and be useful to consumers in their micro-moments, check out "Micro-Moments: Your Guide to Winning the Shift to Mobile."